-Work by Russell Jeffcoat lery.com).
+Work by Russell Jeffcoat

-USC Lancaster's Native American

-Studies Center in Lancaster, SC,

-Celebrates Its 10th Anniversary

-The celebration of the feminine form car

-be traced as far back as the 30,000-year-old

-ble Statue of a Woman from ancient Greece

-Venus of Willendorf and includes the marand the many renditions of the Madonna

-during the Italian Renaissance.
-Saunders

-time-honored form of artistic expression

-that remains prominent in contemporary art
+The celebration of the feminine form can be traced as far back as the 30,000-year-old Venus of Willendorf and includes the marble Statue of a Woman from ancient Greece and the many renditions of the Madonna during the Italian Renaissance.
+Saunders and Jeffcoat have often returned to this time-honored form of artistic expression that remains prominent in contemporary art.

-Rob Shaw Framing and Gallery is a

-full-service frame shop and fine art gallery

-Since opening his gallery in April of 2019,

-Shaw has hosted monthly exhibits to showcase South Carolina's many talented artists.
+Rob Shaw Framing and Gallery is a full-service frame shop and fine art gallery.
+Since opening his gallery in April of 2019, Shaw has hosted monthly exhibits to showcase South Carolina's many talented artists.